 Distributional impacts of carbon taxation in Scotland

-Setting a price on carbon, through taxes or trading schemes, is recognised as a key potential driver to bring about necessary reductions in carbon emissions: it enforces the ‘polluter pays’ principle and provides a financial incentive for reducing emissions.
-This study was commissioned by ClimateXChange* to explore how domestic climate justice might be achieved in practice using the example of a carbon tax on household energy use and private transport in Scotland.
+Setting a price on carbon, through taxes or trading schemes, is recognised as a key potential driver to bring about necessary reductions in carbon emissions.
+It enforces the ‘polluter pays’ principle and provides a financial incentive for reducing emissions.
+This study was commissioned by ClimateXChange*.
+It explored how domestic climate justice might be achieved in practice using the example of a carbon tax on household energy use and private transport in Scotland.

-The research looks specifically at what may constitute a ‘green and fair’ taxation system – one that promotes the desired environmental outcomes (carbon savings) whilst protecting those least able to pay, or able to change their behaviours to reduce their tax exposure.
-The study therefore enhances the evidence base on carbon taxation and distributional impacts, providing benefit to the wider research community.
+The research looked specifically at what may constitute a ‘green and fair’ taxation system.
+One that promotes the desired environmental outcomes (carbon savings) whilst protecting those least able to pay, or able to change their behaviours to reduce their tax exposure.

-CSE was part of a consortium delivering this research, working with the Institute for Fiscal Studies (IFS) and Policy Studies Institute (PSI).
+CSE was part of a consortium delivering this research.
+We worked with the Institute for Fiscal Studies (IFS) and Policy Studies Institute (PSI).
 This team had previously collaborated on a project modelling carbon tax in the UK and had modelling expertise highly relevant to the study.
 Two applications used in and fundamental to the research were developed by the consortium’s members, namely:

-- CSE’s Distributional Impacts Model for Policy Scenario Analysis (DIMPSA): which calculates the consumption and expenditure on household fuels and petrol and diesel of UK households, providing the necessary inputs to model the impact of a carbon tax on energy consumed in the home and private road travel.
+- CSE’s Distributional Impacts Model for Policy Scenario Analysis (DIMPSA).
+DIMPSA calculated the consumption and expenditure on household fuels and petrol and diesel of UK households, providing the necessary inputs to model the impact of a carbon tax on energy consumed in the home and private road travel.

-- IFS’s TAXBEN model: which calculates the effect of changes in taxes and benefits, thereby providing the tools to explore the potential for compensation packages to mitigate any negative distributional impacts of a carbon tax.
+- IFS’s TAXBEN model.
+TAXBEN calculated the effect of changes in taxes and benefits.
+Thereby providing the tools to explore the potential for compensation packages to mitigate any negative distributional impacts of a carbon tax.

-DIMPSA is also used to take into account the effects of existing policies on household energy consumption and road transport emissions, providing modelled estimates of consumption in 2017/18.
-Changes to the benefit system are scheduled to come into force over the period to 2017/18 hence this year was selected for the purpose of the modelling.
+DIMPSA was also used to take into account the effects of existing policies on household energy consumption and road transport emissions, providing modelled estimates of consumption.

-Impact of domestic sector carbon tax on household bills
+Impact of domestic sector carbon taxation on household bills in Scotland

-The results from modelling a carbon tax on household energy use and private transport in Scotland show a range of distributional impacts, including:
+The results from modelling a carbon tax on household energy use and private transport in Scotland showed a range of distributional impacts:

-The richest 10% of households would pay on average more than twice the carbon tax on household fuels and road transport than that of the poorest 10% of households; however this represents a smaller proportion of their household income compared to lower income households.
+The richest 10% of households would pay on average more than twice the carbon tax on household fuels and road transport than that of the poorest 10% of households.
+However, this represented a smaller proportion of their household income compared to lower income households.

-Households in the more rural areas pay on average more tax on energy consumed in the home; this is likely to reflect the nature of dwellings (a higher proportion of older, less energy efficient properties and reliance on more carbon intensive heating fuels due to lack of mains gas network).
+Households in the more rural areas would pay on average more tax on energy consumed in the home.
+This is likely to reflect the nature of dwellings (a higher proportion of older, less energy-efficient properties and reliance on more carbon-intensive heating fuels due to lack of mains gas network).